puppetlabs-toy-chest/razor-server/doc/hooks.md

 ### Available events

+The exact list of events can be seen from the help for the `run-hook` command, but here are the primary events:

 * `node-registered`: triggered after a node has been registered, i.e. after its facts have been set for the first time by the Microkernel.
 * `node-bound-to-policy`: triggered after a node has been bound to a policy.
 The